 be divided equally into three classes, each class composed of one member of

-each state delegation so that one third may be chosen every second year; and if
+each state delegation so that one third may be chosen every third year; and if

-of any state, the executive thereof may make temporary appointments until the
+legislature of any state, the executive thereof may make temporary appointments

-next meeting of the legislature, which shall then fill such vacancies.
+until the next meeting of the legislature, which shall then fill such

 person shall be a Senator who shall not have attained to the age of thirty years,